sudostake/resources/docs/meta/information-architecture-plan.md

 - Add “Related Documents” to long-form files and link the most relevant references.
 - Use consistent heading IDs (lowercase with hyphens) for cross-file anchors.
 - Include a mini-table of contents once documents exceed ~700 words.
-- Cite the source when summarizing data (e.g., “See roadmap §Milestone 2”).
+- Cite the source when summarizing data (e.g., “See action plan §Step 2”).

 ## Implementation Checklist
 1. Publish the refreshed README structure before moving files.